 Compliance with the Swedish Corporate Governance Code

 As a Swedish limited liability company listed on Nasdaq Stockholm, application of the Swedish Corporate Governance Code (the Code) began at Catella on 19 December 2016.
-Catella is obliged to follow the Code’s principle of “comply or explain” and has not deviated from the Code in 2019.
+Catella is obliged to follow the Code’s principle of “comply or explain”.